bczsalba/ekreta-docs-v3/README.md

 Most of the info here is based on [boapps'](https://github.com/boapps/e-kreta-api-docs) v1 documentation and [Filc's](https://github.com/boapps/filcnaplo/filcnaplo) source code, while the rest was hand tested.

+**Note:** All examples are written in Python, and use the requests module.

-# Other Kreta projects based on the v2 API
+## Other Kreta projects based on the v2 API
 - [Filc](https://filcnaplo.hu): *<description needed\>*

 To add your project to the list, create a pull request with it added.
-# Class-based representation of all Kreta Endpoints
+## Class-based representation of all Kreta Endpoints
 *taken from Filc's source*
 ```python
 class Kreta: